Georgia Alimony Law | Spousal Support

-Many people don’t know that alimony payments may be temporary – or permanent.
-Alimony in GA can be structured in a few ways:
+Many people don’t know that alimony payments may be temporary or permanent, and they can change during the divorce process and over time.
+Alimony can be structured in a few ways:

-- Temporary Alimony: May be categorized as rehabilitative alimony, designed to help a non-working spouse gain job skills and train in a new field if necessary.
+- Temporary Alimony: Alimony you can receive as a non-working spouse when you file a petition for divorce.
+It might be categorized as rehabilitative alimony, designed to help a non-working spouse gain job skills and train in a new field if necessary.
 This form of temporary alimony ends at a specified time or when specific goals are met.

 - Lump Sum Alimony: Provides a one-time, non-modifiable lump sum amount.

-- Periodic Alimony: Works best for people when they don’t pay a lump sum.
-Some people who receive alimony tend to prefer the “regular income” of a periodic alimony payment.
+- Periodic Alimony: Works best for people when they can’t pay a lump sum.
+Plus, people receiving alimony often tend to prefer the regular “income” of a periodic alimony payment.